ohlionel/Prune-Tune/README.md

     --hparams_set transformer_big \
     --model_dir models/benchmark_big
 ```
+You may use `CUDA_VISIBLE_DEVICES` flag to run on sepecific gpu devices.
 ## Prune the General Domain Model
 We can simply prune a model with Neurst, see [Weight Pruning](https://github.com/ohlionel/Prune-Tune/tree/main/neurst/examples/weight_pruning) for details.
 ```bash